dns2utf8/hour_glass/README.md

 # Contributions

-If you would like to add/fix or change something, send a PR.
+If you would like to add/fix or change something, send a PR or open an issue.

 # Running your self